-Differences between High School and CollegePostsecondary institutions differ significantly from high school.
-Understanding these differences can help students with the transition.
-Students with disabilities who know their rights and responsibilities are much better equipped to succeed in higher education.
+Differences between High School and College Postsecondary institutions differ significantly from high school.
+Understanding these differences can help students make a smooth transition.
+Students with disabilities who are aware of their rights and responsibilities are better equipped to succeed in higher education.